Yongle Emperor: Officials and authorities

-The Yongle Emperor was meticulous in his selection of the top officials for the state apparatus, including the members of the Grand Secretariat and the ministers.
-He placed particular trust in those who had served him during the civil war, such as Jin Zhong, Guo Zi, Lü Zhen, and Wu Zhong.
-These ministers came from all over China, but were all highly educated and capable administrators.
-Among them, Minister of Revenue Xia Yuanji was the most trusted by the Emperor.
-Xia advocated for moderation in spending and using resources for the benefit of the population, which earned him the Emperor's respect for his honesty and transparency.
-Xia held this position for nineteen years until 1421, when he, along with Minister of Justice Wu Zhong and Minister of War Fang Bin, protested against the costly campaign into Mongolia.
-Despite their objections, the Emperor ultimately prevailed and Fang committed suicide, while Wu and Xia were imprisoned.
-After the Yongle Emperor's death, they were exonerated and returned to their positions of authority.
-Other long-serving ministers overseeing various ministries included Jian Yi, Song Li, and Liu Quan.

-Throughout most of the Yongle Emperor's reign, the leadership of four out of the Six Ministries (Personnel, Revenue, Rites, and Works) showed remarkable stability, with the same individual ministers typically heading each respective office for extended periods.
-Continuity in the highest offices persisted even after the Emperor's death, as many ministers continued to serve in their positions.
+The Yongle Emperor was careful in selecting senior officials for the state administration, including grand secretaries and key ministers.
+He placed special trust in those who had supported him during the civil war, such as Jin Zhong, Guo Zi, Lü Zhen, and Wu Zhong.
+These ministers, drawn from across China, were all well educated and capable administrators.
+Among them, Minister of Revenue Xia Yuanji enjoyed the Emperor's greatest confidence.
+Xia promoted fiscal restraint and the use of resources for the benefit of the population, earning the Emperor's respect for his integrity.
+Xia held office for 19 years until 1421, when he, together with Minister of Justice Wu Zhong and Minister of War Fang Bin, opposed the costly Mongol campaign.
+Despite their protest, the Emperor proceeded with the campaign; Fang committed suicide, while Wu and Xia were imprisoned.
+Following the Yongle Emperor's death, they were rehabilitated and restored to office.
+Other long-serving ministers included Jian Yi, Song Li, and Liu Quan.
+Throughout most of the Yongle era, the leadership of four out of the Six Ministries (Personnel, Revenue, Rites, and Works) showed remarkable stability, with the same individual ministers typically heading each respective office for extended periods.
+Several ministers continued to serve in their positions even after the Yongle Emperor's death.

 The regular cycle of civil service examinations also contributed to the improvement and stabilization of administration at lower levels.
 In the second decade of the Yongle Emperor's reign, the examinations were held every three years.
 A total of 1,833 individuals passed the examinations in the capital, and the majority of these graduates were appointed to government positions.
 The Imperial University, which was previously responsible for selecting officials, lost its significance and became a place for candidates to study for the palace examinations.
 By the end of the Yongle Emperor's reign, the Ministry of Personnel had a sufficient number of examination graduates to fill important positions at the county level and above.
-Overall, the administration became more qualified and stable.